-- a.
-The Agency's Board shall exercise reasonable oversight over the implementation of the Compliance Program and shall receive timely and appropriate information regarding compliance with applicable laws from the Agency's Corporate Compliance Officer via the Board Liaison/Senior Vice President as is necessary. - b.
+a.
+The Agency's Board shall exercise reasonable oversight over the implementation of the Compliance Program and shall receive timely and appropriate information regarding compliance with applicable laws, as well as the progress of adopting, implementing, and maintaining the Agency's Compliance Program, from the Agency's Corporate Compliance Officer directly on a regular basis, and no less frequently than quarterly.

+b.
 All Affected Individuals must be free from any undue influence that conflicts with, or appears to conflict with, their legal duties and responsibilities.
 Aside from the exception noted below, Affected Individuals may not receive or accept any payment, gift, or anything of value from any person or entity that has, or seeks to have, a business relationship with the Agency.
-However, Affected Individuals may accept gifts of nominal value, meals, and social invitations, so long as they are consistent with law and good business ethics and practices, and do not obligate the recipient to take, or refrain from taking, any action or decision on behalf of the Agency.
+However, Affected Individuals may accept gifts of nominal value (less than \$100 during a calendar year), meals, and social invitations, so long as they are consistent with law and good business ethics and practices, and do not obligate the recipient to take, or refrain from taking, any action or decision on behalf of the Agency.

 If possible, Affected Individuals are encouraged to make such nominal gifts available to individuals receiving services, the People, Inc. Foundation, and/or specific Agency departments.

+Monetary gifts may not be accepted by Affected Individuals.
+If a monetary gift is offered, Affected Individuals are to decline the offer and encourage the giver to donate directly to the People Inc. Foundation.
 If an Affected Individual has a question about whether a gift, payment, or any other thing of value may be accepted, the Affected Individual must contact the Compliance Officer for guidance before accepting it.